ovska/Pack3r/README.md

     title="Zip icon created by Flat Icons"
     src="https://github.com/ovska/Pack3r/assets/68028366/5c628e71-bf3f-47e6-9a95-963144fcaa3e" />
   <h1 align="center">Pack3r</h1>
-  <p align="center">Create release-ready pk3 archives quickly from .map-files</p>
+  <h3 align="center">Create release-ready Wolfenstein: Enemy Territory pk3 archives quickly from .map-files</h3>
 </p>

+---

 ## Features

-- Parses through your map, shaders, mapscript, etc. and discovers files are needed for the map, while leaving out editorimages, lightimages and other files not needed for release (unless `-s` specified)
+- Parses the map file, shaders, mapscript, etc. and discovers files are needed to play the map.
+Editorimages, misc_models etc. are left out of the archive (unless wanted)
-- Performs compression in-memory, does not create or leave intermediate files, and never modifies the original files (see below)
+- Everything is performed in memory without creating any intermediate files, or modifying the originals
-- Support for renaming the map to create release versions such as `b1`, with automatic renaming of bsp, mapscript, levelshots, arena and more, while the original files are left untouched (`-r`)
+- Support for renaming the map to create release versions such as `b1`, with automatic renaming of bsp, mapscript, levelshots, arena and more, while the original files are left untouched
-- Extensive logging to trace why each file was included in the pk3, including the exact line in a source file / shader where the file was referenced (`-sd` and `-rd`)
+- Extensive logging to trace why each file was included in the pk3, including the exact line/byte offset where in the file the shader/file was referenced.
 - Support for file discovery from pk3's and pk3dirs, such as `sd-mapobjects.pk3` or a texture/model pack extracted into a separate pk3dir to keep etmain clean
+- Warnings about possible pitfalls such as lightmaps from another compile, or image/audio formats not supported by ET 2.60b

+---

 ## Usage
 `Pack3r <map> [options]`